GoogleChromeLabs/comlink/README.md

 or a `MessagePort`.* The other endpoint of the channel should be passed to `expose`.

-Note that as of now all parameters for function or method invocations will be structurally cloned or transferred if they are [transferable].
-As a result, callback functions are currently not supported as parameter values.
+Note that all parameters for a function or method invocations will be structurally cloned or transferred if they are [transferable].
+If you want to pass use functions as parameters (e.g. callbacks), make sure to wrap them with `proxyValue` (see below).

 *) Technically it can be any object with `postMessage`, `addEventListener` and `removeEventListener`.